 First of all, what do you make?

 At Seven Summits Coffee Company we source and roast organic, fair trade, premium Arabica coffee beans.
 We sell our small-batch, locally- and freshly-roasted coffee in whole bean format.
-Additionally, we use our beans to create a smooth and refreshing cold-brew coffee which is available on tap for growler fills at the Kootenay Co-op.
+Additionally, we use our beans to create a smooth and refreshing cold-brew coffee which is seasonally available on tap in the cafe at the Kootenay Co-op.
 Our portfolio also includes kooTEnAy (Kootenay Tea), premium organic teas available loose or bagged.

 How would you describe your operation?